How to Choose the Best Firewood for Your Apex Chimney

 This is debatable, but most chimney sweeps will argue that softwoods are better for your chimney’s health.
 Softwoods burn quickly and cleanly, and don’t produce a lot of embers which continue to smolder after the fire has died down.
 At least one study has shown that seasoned softwoods cause less creosote in the chimney than hardwoods.

 However, with all that said, any wood is a good choice as long as you schedule a yearly chimney cleaning and inspection.
 Call one of our licensed, certified Apex chimney sweeps to make sure your fireplace and chimney are safe and ready for the burning season.
-Click here for a free estimate.
+Click here for an estimate.